 My view, like yours, recognizes that sometimes we seem to be reading a description of a function more than of an office.
 I suspect that many leadership positions in the early church displayed a similar fluidity, which is why it is often difficult to nail down exactly (and dogmatically) what specific roles entail.
-I have written at some length on this in chapter 4 of James, Peter, John Jude, in the excursus on Teachers.

 Perhaps a more practical response on my part would be to provide a list of criteria--really, just suggestions--which I have shared with many brothers and sisters who have asked about the role of the didaskalos in the past couple of years.
 I hope you find it helpful.

 Often people ask, "What does it take to be a teacher?"
 This is a lesson I first shared in Sydney, January 3, 2000.